elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-studio.md

 ---
-title: ASP.NET workflow designer
+title: Elsa Studio Application
-description: Installing the workflow designer in an ASP.NET application.
+description: Setting up Elsa Studio in ASP.NET Core apps and connecting to a workflow server.
 ---

 ## Introduction

 In the previous chapter, we looked at setting up a workflow server in ASP.NET and looked at creating and executing workflows using the REST API.

-In this chapter, we will create a separate ASP.NET app that hosts the workflow designer that connects to the ASP.NET workflow server we created in the previous chapter.
+In this chapter, we will create a separate ASP.NET Blazor Webassembly app that hosts Elsa Studio that connects to the workflow server.

 ## Setup